ThoratNeha/IIOT/README.md

 - Click on “Finish” to complete the process.

 #### Step-2: Starting Mosquitto on Windows
-- The command mosquitto -v will let you start in verbose mode, and you can thus see the console messages.
+-  Open a command prompt and type command mosquitto -v will let you start in verbose mode, and you can thus see the console messages.

   ```
   mosquitto -v